V8CrossPlane/os2019/README.md

-USTH ICT 2019 Operating Systems
+﻿USTH ICT 2019 Operating Systems
 =====================================

 Students are expected to: